Mchiir/Jakarta-Submit/README.md

 py deploy_script.py
 ```

-Then access **localhost:5005/Jakarta-Submit-1.0-SNAPSHOT** and make sure Tomcat has been run from the Tomcat configuration panel.
+Then access **localhost:5005/Jakarta-Submit-1.0-SNAPSHOT** and make sure Tomcat is running from the Tomcat configuration panel.
 Consider changing the Tomcat port number; currently, **5005** is being used.

 ---